sorin373/Client-Server-Chat/README.md

 > **Note**: I do not provide any sample data.
 The database is meant to be empty when first used. <br> Users can create accounts, add files and delete files when using the application.

 > **Note**: It is highly important that the table names are kept as they are hard coded in the program.
-Having said that the database name is up to you as you are require to enter it when the application is ran.
+Having said that the database name is up to you as it is required to enter it when the application is ran.

 <hr>